neozhaoliang/surround-view-system-introduction/doc/en.md

 Now we need to set a few parameters: (in `cm` units)

-+ `innerShiftWidth`, `innerShiftHeight`：distance between the inner edges of the left/right calibration boards and the car， distance bewtween the inner edges of the front/back calibration boards and the car。
++ `innerShiftWidth`, `innerShiftHeight`：distance between the inner edges of the left/right calibration boards and the car， the distance between the inner edges of the front/back calibration boards and the car。
 + `shiftWidth`, `shiftHeight`：How far you will want to look at out of the boards.
-The bigger these values, the larger area the birdview image will cover.
+The bigger these values, the larger the area the birdview image will cover.
 + `totalWidth`, `totalHeight`：Size of the area that the birdview image covers.
-In this project, the calibration pattern is of width `600cm` and height `1000cm`, hence the birdview image will cover an area of size `(600 + 2 * shiftWidth, 1000 + 2 * shiftHeight)`.
-For simplicity, we let each pixel corresponds to 1cm, so the final birdview image also has resolution
+In this project, the calibration pattern is of width `600cm` and height `1000cm`, hence the bird view image will cover an area of size `(600 + 2 * shiftWidth, 1000 + 2 * shiftHeight)`.
+For simplicity, we let each pixel correspond to 1cm, so the final bird-view image also has a resolution

     ```
     totalWidth = 600 + 2 * shiftWidth